 Japan is full of culture, fun, and flavor!
-Blending many influences from the east and west along with ancient traditions, Japanese cuisine is some of the tastiest in the world.
+Blending many influences from the east and west along with ancient traditions, Japanese food is some of the tastiest in the world.
+This list will walk you through the best Japanese food in the country!

 What to Eat in Japan | 25 Foods You MUST Try in Japan